-Master switch discovery could provide road map for treatment of arthritis and other inflammatory diseasesJanuary 23rd, 2013 in Inflammatory disorders /
+Master switch discovery could provide road map for treatment of arthritis and other inflammatory diseasesJanuary 23, 2013 in Medicine & Health / Inflammatory disorders

 (Medical Xpress)—Scientists trying to create drugs to treat chronic inflammation in diseases like arthritis now have a new culprit known MMP2.
 New University of British Columbia research shows that this enzyme works as a master switch to activate inflammatory diseases.

 The research, published recently in Science Signaling, examined the role a group of enzymes known as MMP proteases play in inflammation.
 Arthritis is caused by excessive inflammation in an overactive immune system trying to repair damaged tissues.
 In patients with arthritis, the immune system mistakenly attacks healthy tissues, most commonly the joints.
 This attack leads to inflammation, pain and joint damage.

 Chris Overall, a professor in the Faculty of Dentistry and Canada Research Chair in Metalloproteinase Proteomics & Systems Biology, and his team found that the protease MMP2 can remove a block allowing inflammation to become activated.
 This pathway is often overactive in patients with arthritis and other inflammatory diseases.